geoserver/geoserver/doc/en/user/source/extensions/sldservice/index.rst

      - true|false
      -
    * - percentages
      - allows to obtain percentages of values in each class.
-For raster layers the percentages will be included in the label of the ColorMapEntry, while for vector layer they will  be placed in the rule title; in both the cases they will be placed at then end of the text between parenthesis.
+For raster layers they will be included in the label of the ColorMapEntry, while for vector layer they will  be placed in the rule title; in both cases they will be placed at then end of the text between parenthesis.
      - true|false
      -
    * - percentagesScale
-     - number of digits of percentages; default value is 1.
+     - number of digits of percentages
+     - default value is 1
      -

 Examples
 ~~~~~~~~~~
 A default (equalInterval) classification on the states layer LAND_KM attribute using